vmware-archive/tutorials/spring-boot-app/README.md

 # Changes done in the source code

-In this repository, you will find the resulting WAR package from cloning the above mentioned sample repository: https://github.com/spring-guides/gs-accessing-data-mysql, applying the changes below and running the `mvn package` command.
+In this repository, you will find the resulting WAR package from cloning the [above mentioned sample repository](https://github.com/spring-guides/gs-accessing-data-mysql) after applying the changes below and running the `mvn package` command.
 These are the changes done to the source code explained in detail:

 1) Replace the current database connection with the MariaDB one by editing the `src/main/resources/application.properties`.
 The resulting content should look like as follows: